Boating is a common pastime in Minnesota, but it can be dangerous if proper safety isn’t followed.

 Boating accident cases can get complicated because of all of the potential negligent parties involved.
 Watercraft operators, rental companies, and manufacturers could be at-fault.
 Additionally, both state and federal laws may come into play.

-The lawyers at Sand Law are experienced in boating accidents.
+The boat accident lawyers at Sand Law are experienced in boating accidents.
 We have a proven process for thoroughly investigating all prospects so that we can pursue compensation from every avenue possible for you.
 Contact us online or by phone at 651-291-7263.